MoxieColor/moxiecolor/pages/portfolio/small/traversing-merrakesh.md

 	</div>
 </div>

-Traversing Marrakesh grew from a very analog adventure in June 2013.
+Traversing Marrakesh grew from a very analog adventure.
 With no phone data, my neat turn-by-turn plan dissolved into the everyday choreography of Marrakesh—donkey carts, mopeds, calls to prayer, sudden shade.
 I carried a paper map like a life preserver and learned to navigate by landmarks and the compass app on my phone.
 A small, memorable win was finding my way out of the souks on my own.
 Back home, I brought that experience into the studio.
 The original map appears throughout the work—cut, layered, and re-oriented—marking the moments between disorientation and clarity.
 This series is a thank-you to a city that made me look up, slow down, and find direction the long way.